MihailMihov/simd-raytracer/README.md

 [^1]: It is also strongly recommended to add
     `-DCMAKE_CXX_FLAGS="-march=native"` for GCC/Clang or `/arch:AVX2` for MSVC,
     if the machine supports a vector instruction set.

+## Examples

+The `outputs/` directory features some of the images produces by the raytracer with various scenes and options.

+The
+`gi_{samples_per_pixel}spp_{max_ray_depth}_{diffuse_reflection_rays_count}.png`
+are all from the `scenes/hw15/scene2.crtscene` scene, which features a box with a semi-transparent sphere, a mettalic ball, an opaque cube and an opaque cylinder.
+The sphere's shadows highlight how the diffuse reflections cause even transparent objects to cause some kind of shadow and caustics.

+The `dragon_slow_load.mp4` shows the dragon from `scenes/hw09/scene5.crtscene`, which is diffuse and on top of a reflective material.
+I also used some ugly code to "unmask" 10 triangles per frame (which was removed in some cleanup) and then I stitched the frames together with `ffmpeg`.
+It took ~4 minutes to render then, but now on the latest version a single frame is rendered in <100ms, even with all triangles.

+`refractive_dragon.png` shows the refractive dragon from `scenes/hw11/scene8.crtscene`, which is inside a box with differently colored walls and shows how the refractions pick up different colors.

+`textures.png` shows `scenes/hw12/scene4.crtscene` which highlights all the different types of textures (albedo, edge, checker and bitmap).

+As the raytracer only supports `.ppm`, `ffmpeg -i image.ppm output.png` can be used to convert the PPM files to the superior PNG file format, if they should be stored in git or sent anywhere.

 ## Configuration